RainerAtSpirit/raineratspirit.github.com/_posts/2012-09-03-SharePoint-2013-App-HTTP-Error-405.0.md

 Hi there!

-Today's post is just a quick one about an `HTTP Error 405.0` that I was seeing when trying to get an `Autohosted` SharePoint app working with static files.
-If you're not sure what a SharePoint App is or what is good for read Ted Pattison's blog [My first weekend in Napa] and the [Apps for Office and SharePoint blog] to get you started.
+Today's post is just a short one about an `HTTP Error 405.0` that I was seeing when trying to get an `Autohosted` SharePoint app working with static files.
+If you're not sure what a SharePoint App is or what it's good for read Ted Pattison's blog
+[My first weekend in Napa] and the [Apps for Office and SharePoint blog] to get you started.

 [Cloud9]: https://c9.io/